 Gas Appliance Installation – Meet Regulations & Do It Right

-Energy Safe Victoria have released this informative video that explains some of the Australian requirements in a clear easy to visualise manner that we highly recommend any chef & restaurant owner should watch.
-It’s not winning awards but it will give you some important knowledge that will likely be used once you are aware of it.
+Energy Safe Victoria have released this informative video linked below that explains some of the Australian requirements in a clear easy to visualise manner that we highly recommend any chef or restaurant owner should watch.
+It’s not winning a Logie but it will give you some important knowledge that will likely be used once you are aware of it.

 Click here to visit the ESV website for more information on commercial gas equipment installation